You may have heard the question, ‘is content marketing dead?’ thrown around in the marketing sphere – but is there any reason to think it may be?

 What is content marketing, and should you avoid it when promoting your business?
 (Spoiler Alert: No, content marketing is fantastic!)

-We’re going to look at how content creation and content marketing have changed and how you need to adapt to leapfrog your competitors this year.
-Get ready; this is going to be a game-changer for you.
+We’ll look at how content creation and marketing have changed and how you need to adapt to leapfrog your competitors this year.
+So get ready; this is going to be a game-changer for you.

 What Is Content Marketing

-The term “Content marketing” is thrown around a lot but let’s make sure we’re on the same page by defining it.
+The term “Content marketing” is thrown around a lot but let’s ensure we’re on the same page by defining it.

 Content marketing is creating and distributing content to attract an audience to turn them into customers.
 It is used to share relevant and valuable information through content that potential customers are more likely to digest.
 It should not aim to promote a brand but generate interest and create conversation about a particular service or product.